+NGR / Postcode SE 941 150 / DN20 0BQ

+Location The site is located c.5km to the east of Scunthorpe, all sides.

+Lincolnshire, to the north-west of the village of Broughton.
+Areas of woodland surround the site on

+HER/SMR Lincolnshire

-NGR / Postcode Location SE 941 150 / DN20 0BQ The site is located c .5km to the east of Scunthorpe, Lincolnshire, to the north-west of the village of Broughton.
-Areas of woodland surround the site on all sides.
-HER/SMR LincoInshire District North Lincolnshire Parish The site straddles two parish boundaries; Broughton CP and Appleby CP Topography Gently sloping down from east to west Current Land Use Arable Geology Solid: Charmouth Mudstone Formation - mudstone is predominantly recorded across the west of the site, with bands of Pecten Ironstone - ironstone, Marlstone Rock Formation - ferruginous limestone and ferruginous sandstone flanking either side.
-Bands of Whitby Mudstone Formation - mudstone, Northampton Sand Formation - sandstone, Grantham Formation - sandstone, siltstone and mudstone and Lower Lincolnshire Limestone Member - limestone run down the centre of the site on a north-south alignment.
-The geology across the east of the site comprises Kirton Cementstone Beds mudstone and limestone (interbedded) and Scawby Limestone - limestone and argillaceous rocks Superficial: Sutton Sand Formation - sand is recorded across the west of the site and in small pockets across the western half (BGS 2018).
+District North Lincolnshire

+Parish The site straddles two parish boundaries; Broughton

+CP and Appleby CP

+Topography Gently sloping down from east to west

+Current Land Use Arable

+Geology Solid: Charmouth Mudstone Formation - mudstone is

+predominantly recorded across the west of the site, with bands of Pecten Ironstone - ironstone, Marlstone Rock Formation ferruginous limestone ferruginous sandstone flanking either side.
+Bands of Formation Whitby Mudstone mudstone, Northampton Formation Sand sandstone.
+Grantham Formation - sandstone, siltstone and mudstone and Lower Lincolnshire Limestone Member - limestone run down the centre of the site on a north-south alignment.
+The geology across the east of the site comprises Kirton Cementstone Beds - mudstone and limestone (interbedded) and Scawby Limestone - limestone and argillaceous rocks Superficial: Sutton Sand Formation - sand is recorded across the west of the site and in small pockets across the western half (BGS 2018).